AAPL 7/9/2013 – The $386 Bottom Held

 The previous Apple update had two different Elliott Wave possibilities that I laid out for Apple.
 I then wrapped up the analysis as follows:

 “So what does the above analysis tell us?
 Well, just like every Elliott wave structure, there are always numerous possibilities of how the formation can continue to unfold.
-It is important to watch the next key level of $385.10 and how Apple reacts down at this level to try and determine which of the above possibilities has a greater chance of happening.
+It is important to watch the next key level of $385.10 and how Apple reacts down at this level to try to determine which of the above possibilities has a greater chance of happening.
 This will be unfolding over the next several weeks, so do not be quick to make a purchase above $385.10 after a 1 or 2 day hold above the amount unless you want to take on increased risk.
 Wait for several days or the start of significant moves to the upside on heavier than normal volume.”

 Apple’s recent chart action definitely has a positive twist to it.
 So let’s look at a recent 1 year daily candlestick chart for Apple that reflects $385.10 as the bottom (or the first Elliott Wave possibility on the prior Apple update).